papr8ka/-lwjgl-basics-wiki/Textures.md

 ##### [start](https://github.com/mattdesl/lwjgl-basics/wiki) » Textures
 ***

-This is a short introduction to textures in OpenGL.
+This is a short introduction to textures in LWJGL.
 Our end result will be a Texture class which we can use in our simple sprite engine.
 If you are using LibGDX, you might rather read [this tutorial](LibGDX-Textures).

 ### Primer: Digital Images